skhskh82/testdemo/README.md

 [![huggingface](https://img.shields.io/badge/Interactive_Demo-HuggingFace-yellow)](https://huggingface.co/spaces/cantabile-kwok/vec2wav2.0-demo)

 > [!IMPORTANT]
-> This is a university project
+> This is a university project, which was done using kaggle free resources, so keep your expectations accordingly!

 * Comparison of our model and various famous VC models: